Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Results

 \section{Results}

-To test the effectiveness of of PFR we perform the experiment outlined in Sec.~\ref{sec:CV}.
-This entire experiment is repeated seven times, each taking roughly one hour to complete.
-This repetition allows us to observe how drift affects the results.
+The experiment outlined in Sec.~\ref{sec:CV} was performed to test the effectiveness of PFR.
+This process was repeated seven times, each taking roughly one hour to complete.
+The repetitions allow us to observe how drift affects the results over an operationally meaningful amount of time.

-The question of the effect on the Pauliness of errors and the Markovian behavior of the evolution can be seen in Fig. \ref{fig:reconstruction}.
-Here the GST reconstruction quality of seven sequential experimental runs are shown with and without randomization.
+One of the critical questions of this work is the validity of $H_2$ (the hypothesis that gates are well described by Clifford group operations followed by stochastic Pauli noise) and the Markovian behavior of qubit evolution under PFR.
+Data addressing this question can be seen in Fig. \ref{fig:reconstruction} where the GST model violation is plotted in terms of $N_{\sigma}$ both with and without randomization.
+Several features are immediately apparent: (1) the Markovian fits ($H_1$) to the unrandomized experiments (filled triangles) are orders of magnitude worse than the randomized experiments (empty triangles), (2) the data projected to a Pauli error model ($H_2$) in the unrandomized cases (red filled triangles pointing down) is roughly three orders of magnitude worse than the randomized experiments (red empty triangles pointing down), (3) there is little difference between the quality of the fits under all the hypotheses for the randomized experiments (empty triangles).
+In terms of the hypotheses outlined previously, for unrandomized experiments there is a large likelihood discrepancy between $H_0$ and the simpler hypotheses, greatly favoring the non-Pauli, non-Markovian $H_0$ model ($H_1$ is $43\sigma$ to $76\sigma$ away from the predictions from Wilk's theorem, and $H_2$ is $1754\sigma$ to $1987\sigma$ away), while for the randomized experiments all hypotheses have comparable likelihood (within $0.3\sigma$ to $2.7\sigma$ of the predictions from Wilk's theorem), so it is reasonable to take the simplest hypothesis (the Markovian, stochastic Pauli error model $H_2$) as the best explanation for those observations.

-Several features are immediately apparent in Fig.~\ref{fig:reconstruction}: (1) the Markovian fits to the unrandomized experiments (solid lines) are orders of magnitude worse than the randomized experiments (dashed lines), (2) the Pauli error model fits in the unrandomized experiments (solid red line) are roughly an order or magnitude worse than the randomized experiments (solid blue line), (3) the is little difference between the quality of the fits for the randomized experiments (blue and red dashed lines).
-In terms of the hypotheses we have outlined previously, for unrandomized experiments there is a large likelihood discrepancy between $H_0$ and the alternate hypotheses, greatly favoring $H_0$, while for the unrandomized experiments all hypotheses have comparable likelihood, and it is reasonable to take the simplest hypothesis ($H_2$) as the best explanation for the observations.
+We should note that, despite the base level of $H_1$ model violation measured in the unrandomized data (a signature of non-Markovianity) appearing large at $1987\sigma$, it is largely consistent with observations in other systems under similar circumstances (see, e.g., ion trap experiments without drift control or decoupling pulses~\cite{BGN+17}).